zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Due to the definition of polarizability, in Gaussian units, the elements of the scattering matrix are larger by a factor of \\(4 \pi\\) \[[4](#references) (ch.
 6.12)\].

 It's instructive to compare the resulting scattering matrix with the expression obtained using the Lorenz-Mie-Debye theory.
 Substitution of Eqn.
-19.8 and 19.24 into 19.6 yields an identical expression, confirming both the accuracy of the dipole approximation and the conditions of its validity.
+19.8 and 19.24 into 19.6 yields an expression that is identical to Eqn.
+21.31, confirming both the accuracy of the *electrostatic dipole* approximation and the conditions of its validity.
+In contrast, the expression of the magnitude of an *electrodynamic dipole* (given by Eqn.
+19.23.2) has several additional terms; while most are negligible in practice, it is worth pointing out an additional imaginary term that models the effect of the *radiation reaction* (or the [self-force](](https://en.wikipedia.org/wiki/Abraham%E2%80%93Lorentz_force))) that is entirely absent from the electrostatic approximation \[[4](#references) (ch.
+6.13)\].

 #### Light Intensity and Collision Coefficients